 He decluttered his mind and found no trouble reacquainting with loneliness.
 He is used to the transient nature of human beings.
 People leave all the time.
 And even if they did not, he always felt alone.
-But the reason of his ongoing departure has got nothing to do with clinical depression or some weird existential crisis even.
-For him the night is a friend that dismisses away scars, who truly never minds, and he appreciates that.
-And it dawned on him, as if it was a feeling of joy almost forgotten that finally, finally he has escaped his life.
+But the reason for his ongoing departure has got nothing to do with clinical depression or some weird existential crisis even.
+For him, the night is a friend that dismisses away scars, who truly never minds, and he appreciates that.
+And it dawned on him as if it was a feeling of joy almost forgotten that finally, he has escaped his life.
 “Freedom” he gasped with relief.

 His parents always knew what’s best for him.
 Took care of everything he ever needed growing up.
 The dad is one of the most decorated generals in the armed forces while the mom owns a chain of uprising salons in the metro.
 Through the years, he lived under the strict patriarchal regime of his father.
 He always did keep outstanding grades, to avoid the litany on how his father worked his way up doing manual labor for just about anything to finish school.
 Adam did as they told him.
 But he didn’t feel close to them at all.
 He felt that he was just a responsibility to them.
 Or perhaps just another life project that needed to be fulfilled.

-For the most part of living together, they let him watch too much television in exchange of the assimilation.
+For the most part of living together, they let him watch too much television in exchange for the assimilation.
 Adam has fallen in love with films.

 Somehow, watching that great white unleashed its merciless tendencies helped him dispense his own inhibitions and all the frustrations holed up inside him.
 For him, the shark was not the monster, it was something else.